evanpipta/rad-flux/README.md

     });
 });

-// Now we can subscribe to 'callAnApi' action from anywhere and see the results myActions.on('callAnApi', (response) => {
+myActions.on('callAnApi', (response) => {
-  console.log(response); // whatever the aPI responded with });
+  console.log(response); // the results of the action, whatever that may be });

 myActions.call('callAnApi', {